-Business Studies - BS
+Business Studies - B.S.

 The Business Studies bachelor’s degree program offers a general business education to individuals already holding an associate degree or equivalent in any field.
 Earning the bachelor’s degree will generally require two additional years of study.

-The program’s curriculum builds on the College of Business foundation courses to establish a broad overview of traditional business areas including management, accounting, marketing and operations.
+The program’s curriculum builds on the College of Business core courses to establish a broad overview of traditional business areas including management, accounting, marketing and operations.
 Students also take courses through the College of Arts & Sciences to help ensure they acquire skills important for professional success and lifelong personal and intellectual growth.

 Upon completion of the program, graduates are expected to:

 - Apply the major concepts, skills and values of business administration.

 - Communicate effectively to diverse audiences, purposes and situations through a variety of professional methods within business administration.